Accenture/mercury/connectors/hazelcast/hazelcast-connector/README.md

 # Mercury - the Post Office for microservices

-## Cloud connector for IBM Bluemix
+## Cloud connector for Hazelcast

-This is a cloud connector module for connecting a microservice container to the IBM cloud.
+This is a cloud connector module for connecting a microservice container to Hazelcast.

 This library will be published and available from a public repository at a later time.